nhsconnect/Events-Management/pages/explore/explore_bundle_structure.md

 - for information alerts or updates, the 'focus' will reference a [Communication](http://hl7.org/fhir/communication.html) resource
 - for any other events yet to be scoped, it is expected that the 'focus' may be any FHIR resource where the 'subject' element is fulfilled by a reference to a [Patient](http://hl7.org/fhir/patient.html) resource.

-## The EMS Event Message Bundle Structure with Event Header Items ##
+## The NEMS Event Message Bundle Structure with Event Header Items ##

-The following components are then added to the initial EMS Event Message Bundle structure in order to fulfill the [event header requirement](explore_event_header_design.html).
+The following components are then added to the initial NEMS Event Message Bundle structure in order to fulfill the [event header requirement](explore_event_header_design.html).

 <img src="images/explore/emsheaderitems.png" style="width:75%;max-width:75%;">

-**Organization resources in EMS Event Message Bundle Structure**
+**Organization resources in NEMS Event Message Bundle Structure**

-Where possible, the EMS bundle will contain an absolute URL reference to an Organization resource, which can be retrieved as described in the [FHIR ODS Lookup API Implementation guide](https://developer.nhs.uk/apis/ods/restfulapis_identification_organization.html).
+Where possible, the NEMS bundle will contain an absolute URL reference to an Organization resource, which can be retrieved as described in the [FHIR ODS Lookup API Implementation guide](https://developer.nhs.uk/apis/ods/restfulapis_identification_organization.html).

-## The EMS Event Message Bundle Structure with EMS Data Items ##
+## The NEMS Event Message Bundle Structure with NEMS Data Items ##

-Finally, using the National Failsafe Alert for [National Population Failsafe Management (NPFM)](https://developer.nhs.uk/apis/npfm-beta) as an example, the following components are added to the EMS Event Message Bundle structure in order to fulfill the data item requirements specific to the event.
+Finally, using the National Failsafe Alert for [National Population Failsafe Management (NPFM)](https://developer.nhs.uk/apis/npfm-beta) as an example, the following components are added to the NEMS Event Message Bundle structure in order to fulfill the data item requirements specific to the event.

 <img src="images/explore/emsdataitems.png" style="width:90%;max-width:90%;">